Praetorian prefecture of Africa: Establishment

 It should be assumed that Mauretania Tingitana, traditionally part of the Diocese of Spain (then under the rule of the Visigothic Kingdom), was temporarily extinguished as a separate province in Justinian's arrangement and merged with Mauretania Caesariensis to form the province ruled from Tingi, and that "Mauretania" refers to Mauretania Sitifensis.
 It is also noteworthy that the island of Sardinia switched to being part of African section in terms of Byzantine provincial administration, rather than Italian section like classical Roman times.

 Justinian's intent was to, in the words of the historian J.B.
 Bury, "wipe out all traces of the Vandal conquest, as if it had never been".
 The churches were restored to the Chalcedonian clergy, and the remaining Arians suffered persecution.
 Even the land ownership was reverted to the status prior to the Vandalic conquest, but the scarcity of valid property titles after 100 years of Vandal rule created an administrative and judicial chaos.

 The military administration was headed by the new post of magister militum Africae, with a subordinate magister peditum and four regional frontier commands (Leptis Magna for Tripolitania, Capsa or Thelepte for Byzacena, Cirta for Numidia, and Caesarea for Mauretania) under duces.
 This organization was only gradually established, as the Romans pushed the Mauri back and regained these territories.

-The Moorish Wars
+Moorish Wars

 When the Romans landed in Africa, the Moors maintained a neutral stance, but after the quick Roman victories, most of their tribes pledged loyalty to the Empire.
 The most significant tribes were the Leuathae in Tripolitania, and the Frexi in Byzacena.
 The Frexi and their allies were led by Antalas, while other tribes in the area followed Cutzinas.
 The Aurasii (the tribes of the Aurès Mountains) in Numidia were ruled by Iaudas, and the Mauretanian Moors were led by Mastigas and Masuna.